 Outlier sensitivity analysis that repeated the single characteristic analyses to assess how certain types of participants influenced overall findings

 The key outcome variable used in this section is savings rate.
 Savings rate represents depth of savings achieved by the programs.
 It is the percentage of total annual consumption represented by first year gross savings for the measures installed.
 It is calculated at the block group level by summing first-year savings for all participating locations within that block group and dividing by the sum of the consumption of all locations (including nonparticipants) in the block group for a single year.
+Because of data availability, the study could only analyze first year electric and gas savings rates.

 Equation 1: Savings Rate